Joel Basman: Career

-In 2004 he started his career and played a bold teenager named Zizou for the weekly soap opera Lüthi und Blanc.
+In 2004, he started his career and played a bold teenager named Zizou for the weekly soap opera Lüthi und Blanc.

-In 2007 director Tobias Ineichen gave the main part to Joel for his film Jimmie.
-There he played an autistic boy.
-In February 2008 he got the prize Shooting Star for his part as a Russian teenager on the film Luftibus, written by director Dominque de Rivaz.
-In September 2008 Joel received the Schweizer Fernsehpreis (Swiss TV-Prize) in the category film.
-In October 2008 he got the prize for the best main part from Cinema Tous Ecrans.
+In 2007, director Tobias Ineichen gave the main part to Basman for his film Jimmie.
+There, he played an autistic boy.
+In February 2008, he got the prize Shooting Star for his part as a Russian teenager on the film Luftibus, written by director Dominque de Rivaz.
+In September 2008, Basman received the Schweizer Fernsehpreis (Swiss TV-Prize) in the category film.
+In October 2008, he got the prize for the best main part from Cinema Tous Ecrans.

-At the Schauspielhaus Zürich Joel Basman acted 2003 for a youth-theatre project.
-In 2004 and 2005 he played with students, who were at their final project.
+At the Schauspielhaus Zürich, Joel Basman acted in 2003 for a youth-theatre project.
+In 2004 and 2005, he played with students, who were at their final project.
 He finished his studies at the European Film Actor School in October 2008.

-In 2012 Basman got a part as Bertel in the three-piece TV film Unsere Mütter, unsere Väter (Our mothers, our fathers).
+In 2012, Basman got a part as Bertel in the three-part TV film Unsere Mütter, unsere Väter (Our mothers, our fathers).
 He also played Pascal in the Swiss TV-film Ziellos (Aimless).

-Joel Basman starred as Sebastien Leclercq in a game called ‘Late Shift’ in 2016.
+Joel Basman starred as Sebastien Leclercq in a game called Late Shift in 2016.

-In 2018, Basman played the lead role in The Awakening of Motti Wolkenbruch, picked up by Netflix.
+In 2018, Basman played the lead role in The Awakening of Motti Wolkenbruch, which was picked up by Netflix.